 If New York is a city that never sleeps, Anthony Bourdain, the culinary enfant terrible, describes Singapore as the city that “never stops eating”.
 Darjeeling then, it can safely be said, is a district that never stops drinking tea.
 Late into the night, in the shadow of light seeping from windows, I see people lounging and sipping cha.
 In the days to come, I will be offered ‘bed tea’ (along with crackers/biscuits) when I wake up at 5 am (or even earlier) and then before meals, after meals and in between meals.
 I will constantly be asked, “How about a cup of tea?”

 It’s no surprise then that at the end of my heart-in-mouth journey, my hosts at the Margaret’s Hope estate bungalow, manager Parthatosh Chatterjee and his wife Ananya ask me: “How about a cup of tea before you freshen up for dinner?”
 It is 9 pm, past bedtime in the tea gardens, and I am being offered freshly brewed tea.
 After a long journey, even for a non-tea drinker like me, a cup of strong tea with milk and sugar is sweet music.
 The tea arrives in an elegant cup and saucer, but the brew is pale, yellow and transparent.
+No milk.
+No sugar.
+I feel like I was expecting to hook up with a rugged Hugh Jackman from Logan but instead ended up with dainty Ryan Gosling from La La Land.
+Kill me already!
 I learn my first lesson.
 It is profane to add milk or sugar to your tea in the hills.
 Here it is all about delicate flavours.
 Robust milky teas are for the ‘common man’ in the plains.

 I sip the pale brew.
 It’s ‘China tea’ from Margaret’s Hope.
 Back in 1842, when the British wanted to break China’s monopoly over tea, they smuggled Robert Fortune, a Scottish Botanist, into the secret tea gardens of China.
 (Tea was first discovered in the Yunnan province in China in 2737 BC.)
 The enterprising botanist, well-versed in Mandarin, returned to Darjeeling with 20,000 black and green tea plants.
 Some of the tea bushes in Darjeeling are said to have originated from those early plants.
 I am, it would seem, sipping a pedigreed brew, but the cynic in my head is unimpressed.
 He whispers, “It is coloured hot water,” and I’m inclined to demur, but then the brew hits the back of my throat.
 Jasmine?
 Honey?
 Lemon?
 What is that taste?
 What is that note?
 With every sip, I think I have nailed the flavour.
 But at the end of every sip, I wonder again.
 Sip after sip, I chase the essence.
 And thus begins my pursuit.